The Best Places to Celebrate Durga Puja in Delhi 2024

 5. Kali Bari on Mandir Marg

-This well known Hindu temple hosts a wonderful Durga Puja each year.
-The New Delhi Kali Mandir is dedicated to the goddess Kali who is an avatar of Durga, so this temple gets extremely busy during Durga Puja.
+Kali Bari hosts a wonderful Durga Puja each year.
+This temple is dedicated to the goddess Kali who is an avatar of Durga, so this temple gets extremely busy during Durga Puja.
 The nearest metro stations are Shivaji Stadium on the Orange line and R K Ashram Marg on the Blue line.

 What is Durga Puja?